Nestea Logo

 Nestea Logo 1997

-In 1997 the emblem underwent significant changes, corresponding to the spirit of the time.
+In 1997, the emblem underwent significant changes, corresponding to the spirit of the time.
 The most important of them was the appearance of a color.
-The image came to life and became closer to natural colors.
+The image came to life and took on more natural colors.

-The color of the letters and the logo’s border in blue tones linked the emblem with clean water.
+The blue tones of the letters and the logo’s border linked the emblem to clean water.
 The green leaves indicated naturalness and freshness.
 In general, ice, water, and leaves were associated with thirst-quenching, coolness, and healthy herbal drinks.

 2003 – 2009